On threefold canonical thresholds: canonical thresholds in

 We pick any $i <j$.
 Then we consider $(X_i,S_i)$ and $(X_j,S_j)$ and weights $w_i=(r_{i1},r_{i2},a_i,1), w_j=(r_{j1}, r_{j2},a_j,1)$.
 We will consider the auxiliary weight $w^i_j=(r_{i1}, a_id_j-r_{i1},a_i,1)$.
 Clearly, $w_i \preceq w^i_j$.
 Also, since $\Gamma^+(f_i) \supseteq \Gamma^+(f_j)$, one has $w_i(f_i) \le w_i (f_j)$.
 Note that $w_i (f_j)$ is well-defined since $P_i\in X_i$ has index one.

-It remains to check the last condition of the Assumption A. Take the weighted blow up with weights $w^i_j$ over $X_j \ni P_j$.
-By Lemma \ref{lower}, its exceptional divisor is irreducible and the weighted discrepancy is $a_i$.
+It remains to check the last condition of the Assumption A. Take the weighted blow up with weight $w^i_j$ over $X_j \ni P_j$.
+By Lemma \ref{lower}, its exceptional set is a prime divisor and the weighted discrepancy is $a_i$.